 Can I take the GRE for law school?

-Absolutely!
-As mentioned, the GRE has been available for consideration into law school programs since 2016, although the big changes began happening after 2017, when Arizona State and Harvard were joined by many other schools.
+Yes, but this depends on the law school!
+As mentioned, the GRE has been available for consideration into law school programs since 2016, although the big changes began happening after 2017, when University of Arizona and Harvard were joined by many other schools.
 Today, that number is drawing closer and closer to 100 ABA-accredited law schools that will accept the GRE exam.
 In more exciting news, the ABA’s announcement in December 2021 voted in favor of allowing law schools to require the GRE instead of the LSAT.

 Which law schools accept GRE scores?